 Unlike some cities, Greers Ferry isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Greers Ferry are a mix of both white- and blue-collar jobs.
 Overall, Greers Ferry is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Greers Ferry who work in office and administrative support (16.23%), sales jobs (11.26%), and management occupations (11.26%).

 Of important note, Greers Ferry is also a city of artists.
 Greers Ferry has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Greers Ferry’s character.

-Telecommuters are a relatively large percentage of the workforce: 10.27% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.27% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small city, Greers Ferry does not have a public transit system used by locals to get to and from work.